esprfid/esp-rfid/README.md

 ### Steps
 * First, flash firmware (you can use /bin/flash.bat on Windows) to your ESP either using Arduino IDE or with your favourite flash tool
-* Flash webfiles data to SPIFFS (ignore this step if you used flash.bat for flashing) either using ESP8266FS Uploader tool or with your favourite flash tool
 * (optional) Fire up your serial monitor to get informed
-* Power on your ESP
-* Search for Wireless Network "esp-rfid" and connect to it (It should be an open network and does not reqiure password)
+* Search for Wireless Network "esp-rfid-xxxxxx" and connect to it (It should be an open network and does not reqiure password)
 * Open your browser and type either "http://192.168.4.1" or "http://esp-rfid.local" (.local needs Bonjour installed on your computer) on address bar.
 * Log on to ESP, default password is "admin"
 * Go to "Settings" page